Mason County Jail

 Over time, the tensions eased, and Mason County continued to grow and develop.
 Today, the county boasts a peaceful rural atmosphere with a mix of ranching, agriculture, and tourism.
 The historic downtown area of Mason has been well-preserved, and visitors can explore its old buildings, museums, and shops.
 Overall, Mason County's history is a testament to the challenges and successes of early settlers in Texas and the ongoing efforts to preserve its heritage.

-This timeline provides a concise overview of the key events in the history of Mason County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Mason County, Texas.

 • 1858: Mason County is established and named after Fort Mason.